traineraio/installfest2020/README.md

 module.exports = withCSS(module.exports);
 ```

-After change in next config, we have to restart next server.
+After a change in the next config, we have to restart next server.

-Now web can use bootstrap (for css), because we work in react we also want react-bootstrap for (components):
+Now, we can use bootstrap (for CSS) because we work in react we also want react-bootstrap for (components):

 ```
 yarn add bootstrap react-bootstrap
 ```

-Now, we can import bootstrap css and use some react rootstrap compponents.
+Now, we can import bootstrap CSS and use some React bootstrap components.

 ```jsx
 // pages/index.js